What is CyberScore and what does it do?

 CyberScore automatically detects devices (computers, routers, gateways, mobile devices etc.) on your network.
 If there are devices connected to your network, CyberScore can locate them and, if you don't know what your network looks like or what your IP addresses are, we can automatically detect them for you.
 Once we have found the computers on your network, we can carry out detailed inspections of them to check for vulnerabilities.
 Finally, we can turn the process around and scan you from the outside, to assess your perimeter security.

+XQ houses all data within Ark Data Centres – the UK’s most efficient and secure data hosting centre.
+Ark is Pan Government Accredited (PGA) data centre in the UK that contractually guarantees power usage efficiency (PUE).
+Ark is ISO27001 certified and XQ Cyber will shortly attain this certification.
 Only you get to see your data.
-Your data is housed within a high security, Pan Government Accredited (PGA) data centre in the UK.
+You have control over your account administration rights and the assignment of credentials to all networks and hosts in your organisation.
 If a third party such as an insurer, an investor or a supply chain operator has asked you to undertake a CyberScore, you can elect to share your CyberScore with that third party.
 The third party will see your CyberScore – but they will not see any underlying technical or vulnerability data.

 How can I get the most from CyberScore?

 Getting the most from CyberScore is easy: first, scan far and wide, and as often as you can.
 That way you'll get as complete a picture of your IT systems as possible.
 By scanning regularly, ideally every month, you'll stay on top of new vulnerabilities as they appear.
 Second, scan in-depth by providing CyberScore with full access to your computers.
 These detailed checks will offer a far more accurate and detailed picture of where your strengths and weaknesses may be and allow us to offer far more meaningful advice.
 Don't worry, it's easy to set up.